What We Study

 - In vivo viability of platelet cryopreservation

-Jose A. Cancelas, MD, PhD, is deputy director of Hoxworth Blood Center, division director of Research, and medical director of Cellular Therapies.
+Jose A. Cancelas, MD, PhD, is director of Hoxworth Blood Center.
 He is program leader of the Stem Cell Biology Program; director of the Flow Cytometry Core Facility within Experimental Hematology and Cancer Biology at Cincinnati Children’s; professor of pediatrics for the University of Cincinnati; and faculty member for the graduate programs in molecular and developmental biology, cell and cancer biology, immunobiology, and medical scientist training program within the University of Cincinnati.